Balkaneros91/Hangman_game/README.md

 ## PEP8 Validation

-[PEP8](http://pep8online.com/) online validation was used to check that the code is up to standard.
+[CI Python Linter](https://pep8ci.herokuapp.com/) online validation was used to check that the code is up to standard.
 All pages cleared the PEP8 validation with no errors.

 ## run.py